microsoft/iot-curriculum/labs/ai-edge/speech/speech-to-text/README.md

     cd ./iot-curriculum/labs/ai-edge/speech/speech-to-text
     ```

-1. Open the notebook
+1. Open the notebook.
+This will launch the Jupyter Notebook running in the Chromium browser.

     ```sh
     jupyter notebook speech-to-text.ipynb
     ```

-This will launch the Jupyter Notebook running in the Chromium browser.
-Read and follow the instructions in the Notebook to complete the lab.
+1. Work through the notebook reading, following the instructions and running each cell.
+Make sure to set the `KEY`, `ENDPOINT` and `LANGUAGE` values in the first code cell!

 ## Clean up